-The Duke of Marlborough is a 500 year-old inn and a Grade II listed historic building located in the attractive Suffolk village of Somersham, some 51⁄2 miles north west of the Suffolk county town of Ipswich.
-The village is in a rural area but has good communication links via the nearby A14 and A12 and there are also several local villages.
+The Duke of Marlborough is a 500 yearold inn and a Grade II listed historic building located in the attractive Suffolk village of Somersham, some five and a half miles north west of the Suffolk county town of Ipswich.
+The village is in a rural area but has good links via the nearby A14 and A12 and there are also several local villages.